iandennismiller/swandive/readme.md

 0. **Ensure ipsec will start during boot, then reboot**

     Here, replace $ELASTIC_IP with `public_ip`, from `swandive.ini`.
-If you created this instance using the example in the appendix, then $ELASTIC_IP is already set for you.
+If you created this instance using the example in ["How to prepare an EC2 machine instance"](https://github.com/iandennismiller/swandive/blob/master/doc/ec2_howto.md), then $ELASTIC_IP is already set for you.

     ```
     ssh root@$ELASTIC_IP "update-rc.d -f ipsec remove; update-rc.d -f ipsec defaults; reboot now"